Bowing to U.S. demands, U.N. waters down resolution on sexual violence in conflict

 The council voted after hearing briefings from Nobel Peace Prize winners Nadia Murad, an Iraqi Yazidi woman who was held as a sex slave by Islamic State militants, Congolese doctor Denis Mukwege, who treats rape victims, Libyan rights activist Inas Miloud, and international human rights lawyer Amal Clooney.

-The U.S. threat to veto the Security Council resolution was the latest in a string of moves made by Washington at the United Nations that some U.N. diplomats say has been driven by U.S. Vice President Mike Pence, a conservative Christian who staunchly opposes abortion rights.

-Pence’s office did not immediately respond to a request for comment.
-Cohen did not speak after the council vote.

-Washington cut its funding in 2017 for the U.N.
+The Trump administration cut U.S. funding in 2017 for the U.N.
 Population Fund because it “supports, or participates in the management of, a program of coercive abortion or involuntary sterilization.”
 The United Nations said that was an inaccurate perception.

-In 2018 Washington unsuccessfully tried to remove language on sexual and reproductive health from several General Assembly resolutions, then failed in a similar campaign last month during the annual U.N.
+In 2018 the administration unsuccessfully tried to remove language on sexual and reproductive health from several General Assembly resolutions, then failed in a similar campaign last month during the annual U.N.
 Commission on the Status of Women meeting.